Hendrix-CS/csci151/labs/cake.md

 In this lab, we will develop computational strategies for a simple game about dividing a cake.

-## Materials

-1. Download the [skeleton](../code/cake151.zip) for this project.
-2. Extract the file to your desired location.
-3. Open IntelliJ.
-4. Select `File` \> `Open` \> and the project directory.
-5. Go to the Package Explorer, and make sure the desired files are in place.

 ## Description

 > Once upon a time two children, Ryan and Isla, found a cake.
 Ryan said: “Splendid!
 I will eat the cake.”
 Isla said: “No, that is not fair!
 We found the cake together, and we should share and share alike; half for you and half for me.”
 Ryan said, “No, I should have the whole cake!”
 Isla said, “No, we should share and share alike; half for you and half for me.”
 Ryan said, “No, I want the whole cake.”
 Isla said, “No, let us share it half and half.”
 Along came an adult who said: “You shouldn’t fight about this; you should compromise.
 So Ryan gets three quarters of the cake.”